boyinsea/ErosWeb/README.md

 Features include:
 * Remote control of ET-312 mode, multi-adjust, and power levels.
-* In-scene voice and video commuication between Dom and sub.
+* In-scene voice and video communication between Dom and sub.
 * Support for audio / audioStim input to the ET-312.
 * Fail-safe protocols which attempt to account for internet connectivity issues and enable the sub to end the scene at any time.

 ## Background
 An ErosWeb scene is potentially very much like an in-person scene involving the ET-312.
-ErosWeb does not change the dynamics of scene negotiaton or play partner selection and vetting.
+Matching participants is not a feature of ErosWeb, and nothing about this software changes the dynamics of scene negotiaton or play partner selection and vetting.
 The Dom has full control of the box and can change modes and output levels, as well as feed audio into the box.
 However, the sub (who is physically connected to the box being controlled) is ultimately responsible for initiating the scene by attaching the ET-312 to their computer, applying/inserting electrodes, and finally "presenting" themselves for control by a remote Dom.

 ## Requirements

-### **sub** – _all_ of the following
+### **sub** – _all_ of the following:
 1. ET-312 power unit
 2. Mac or Windows PC (tablets/iPad are not supported for subs)
 3. [Appropriate hardware][connect] to connect the ET-312 to the computer.
 4. Latest version of [Google Chrome][chrome] or Microsoft Edge.

 Chrome or Edge does not need to be the default browser.
 However, ErosWeb sub mode relies on the [Web Serial API](https://github.com/WICG/serial/blob/gh-pages/EXPLAINER.md) to control the ET-312.
-As of August 2020, this feature is only available in Chrome and Edge.
+As of August 2020, this feature is only available in Chrome and Edge, so one of these browsers **must** be used to run the sub page.

 ### **Dom** – _one_ of the following:
 * Mac running [the latest version of Chrome][chrome] (recommended), Safari, or Firefox.